wjk22/awesome-list/README.md

  - oh-my-zsh - a great zsh config/theme
  - terminator - a great linux terminal

+### Linux Server Software

+ - vaultwarden - Bitwarden clone
+ - seafile - A better dropbox self hosted
+ - gogs - A self hosted github
+ - gitea - Another self hosted github
+ - dockuwiki - A great wiki software

+### Coding
+ - react native - Imho one of the best ways to write multios apps for mobile at the moment

 ### Games

  -  mume - one of the best MUDs ever created